 Smoked Aperol Negroni

 Drama Meets Balance

 If you’ve never had a negroni, this smoked aperol negroni may be your perfect gateway.
-The typically bitter cocktail gets a smoky sweet makeover worthy of it’s own tv show.
+The typically bitter cocktail recipe gets a smoky sweet makeover worthy of it’s own tv show.
 If you already love the negroni, welcome, this variation will have you questioning “why have I never tried aperol in this drink before?”
 It may also have you asking, “Do I need a cocktail smoker?”
 The answer, my friends, is yes.
 Sure it’s a little extra, but if you also love an excuse to make fun, interesting cocktails at home it’s a worthwhile investment.

+Smoked Aperol Negroni